Engage students in Women's History Month with digital project work

 Celebrate poetry written by women

-Create new versions of your favorite poems written by women by using a "blackout" poetry method.
+Create visual versions of your favorite poems written by women or use them to inspire your own poem using a "blackout" method.
 Host a poetry night where you present and read them aloud.

 Create timelines to share knowledge